Coppernic/coppernic.github.io/docs/app/iclass_wedge.md

 A keyboard wedge is an application that can acquire data and send it directly in the keyboard buffer, just as if it was typed on a virtual keyboard.

-Coppernic's wedge applications add a deeper integration capability by using Android intent in order to send reader's events (successful read or read failure).
+Coppernic's wedge applications add a deeper integration capability by using Android intents in order to send reader's events (successful read or read failure).

 iCLass settings
 --------------

-iCLass Settings allows confuring wedge for the Sound, Timeout and so on...
+iCLass Settings allows confuring wedge parameters including the Sound, Timeout and so on...
-Settings screen is composed of four sections :
+The Settings screen is composed of four sections :

   - Service
   - Scan
   - Keyboard wedge